Skip to main content

 The first graduating class completed the sixth grade in 1886.
 Subsequently, courses were added through the 10th grade.
 In 1900, Chemawa had 453 students, the largest of its kind in Oregon, with a federal budget of $57,182.62.
 At that time, it emphasized vocational training.

 The 1913 report lists farming as one of the major areas of training.
-Dairying, stock raising and other farm methods provided food that the students preserved for later use.
-A school library provided reading material, and students could participate in basketball, baseball and football.
+Dairying, stock raising, and other farm methods provided food that the students preserved for later use.
+A school library provided reading material, and students could participate in basketball, baseball, and football.
 There were 690 students enrolled, with 175 Alaskan children.

 By 1922, there were 70 buildings on the 40-acre campus.
 Most of the buildings were wood-frame, but some of the newer ones were brick construction.
 The school's land area had grown to 426 acres.
 Some of the land had been purchased by Indian students, who had given it to the school as a token of their gratitude for the money earned by picking hops.